Willy Adames Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks third in the league.

-- The Braves have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Braves' 3.81 team ERA ranks sixth among all league pitching staffs.

-- Braves pitchers combine to allow the fourth-fewest home runs in baseball (102 total, 1.1 per game).
+- The Braves allow the third-fewest home runs in baseball (103 total, 1.1 per game).

-- Soroka makes the start for the Braves, his fifth of the season.
-He is 1-1 with a 5.40 ERA and 19 strikeouts in 23 1/3 innings pitched.
+- Winans will start for the Braves, his first of the season.

-- The righty last appeared in relief on Sunday, when he threw three innings against the Chicago White Sox, allowing two earned runs while giving up three hits.

-- The 25-year-old has an ERA of 5.40, with 7.3 strikeouts per nine innings, in five games this season.
-Opponents have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.